ij-plugins/ijp-imagej-launcher/ReadMe.md

     - Mac OS X Arm64 (Apple Silicon)
     - Mac OS X Intel
     - Linux
-* Selects location of ImageJ directory
+* Selects location of the ImageJ directory
     - Startup directory or
     - Directory specified by `--ij-dir` command line option
 * Locates Java Virtual Machine for ImageJ:
-    - Use Java VM requested the by the use (`--java-home`)
+    - Use Java VM requested by the user (`--java-home`)
     - Use `JAVA_HOME` environment variable
     - Search ImageJ directory for available Java executables
 * Determines the amount of memory used by JVM based on total system memory use 75% of the max
 * Determines available `imagej-launcher*.jar`
-* Performs updates pending after last time ImageJ was closed
+* Performs updates pending after the last time ImageJ was closed

 ### Full list of command line options